 Wicklow RNLI Lifeboat ‘Annie Blaker’ (47-035) seen in Wicklow bay during the Rowing Regatta.
 The RNLI has been in Wicklow since 1857 and is funded entinerly by public contribution.

 The sailing vessel Brian Boru arrives at Wicklow during the skiff races on Monday evening.
 She tied up overnight at the East pier.
 For more details about the vessel click here

-A irish Rail 071 class locomotive (077) was brought in to haul a special train to Enniscorthy on August Bank holiday Sunday morning.
-WT CLASS 2-6-4T No.4 was allocated to haul the train but was replaced by the diesel at short notice.
+An Irish Rail 071 class locomotive (077) was brought in to haul a special train to Enniscorthy on August Bank holiday Sunday morning.
+Steam Locomotive WT CLASS 2-6-4T No.4 was allocated to haul the train, but was replaced by the diesel at short notice.
 It is seen approaching Wicklow in the rain .

 The Wicklow Regatta Raft Race went ahead on Sunday afternoon, this year the course went from the Parnell bridge down river and ended at the north beach instead of up river.
 It went very well and was only marred by the persistant rain.
 Well done to the small volunteer committee who keep the festival alive each year.

 Crown Mary (2010/2622grt) approaches Wicklow port from the south to unload a part cargo of packaged timber.
 The Peikko (1983/1521grt ex Sabine L /1998 ex Rms Germania /1995 ex Sabine L /1992) had arrived earlier on Wednesday morning from Drogheda, she would dock later the same evening to load scrap metal once Crown Mary had vacated the Packet berth.